 BECOMING A NEW MEMBER

 The HASP fiscal year is July 1 to June 30.
 Dues are due and payable by July 15 of each fiscal year.
-Annual dues are $100 and cover the cost of operation (rent, office staff, supplies, printing, refreshments, etc.).
-Members joining January–April pay pro-rated dues that year.
+Dues cover the cost of operation (rent, office staff, supplies, printing, refreshments, etc.).
+Annual dues for fiscal year 2022–23 will be $125.

 Hope Academy of Senior Professionals is highly sensitive to the privacy interests of members and believes that the protection of those interests is one of its most significant responsibilities.
 We do not share member information with any outside groups.
 We publish only a member directory as a courtesy to our HASP members.
 We expect members to adhere to the same policy.
 If you have questions about this policy please direct them to the HASP director at 616.395.7919.